 - How involved the family is in delivering care; and

-- Whether Schedule 8 medication needs to be given as this automatically means a Registered Nurse is legally required unless the family administers this level of medication
+- Whether Schedule 8 medication needs to be given as this automatically means a Registered Nurse is legally required to administer the medication, unless the family administers this level of medication

 We are a Safe Pair of Caring Hands

 The Client, their family, the General Practitioner (GP), Palliative Care Doctor, Registered Nurses and our staff, all work together as a cohesive team to enable the client to have a “good death”.